Skip to content

 goal_completed_by_evaluatorWorker called update_goal completed_by:"evaluator" after a complete verdict

-goal_abandoned/goal-abandon
+goal_abandoned/goal-abandon or abandon_goal

-goal_resumed/goal-resume
+goal_resumed/goal-resume or resume_goal

-goal_paused_wall_clock_capWall-clock cap reached
+cap_reachedContinuation or wall-clock cap reached

-goal_degradedHook caught an unexpected error
+paused_degradedHook caught an unexpected error

 final_turn_accountedF5 retry captured late completion-turn tokens